ZSaberLv0/ZFVimIM/README.md

             'key' : 'matched full key',
             'word' : 'matched word',
             'type' : 'type of completion: sentence/match/predict',
-            'sentenceList' : [ // for sentence type only, list of word that complete as sentence {
+            'sentenceList' : [ // (optional) for sentence type only, list of word that complete as sentence {
                 'key' : '',
                 'word' : '',